carolmachuka/British-Airline-Review-Analysis/README.md

 📌 Data Source:

-Scraped from Skytrax using BeautifulSoup
+Scraped from Skytrax using BeautifulSoup,
 Cleaned using Pandas & Regex to remove duplicates, irrelevant text and inconsistencies

 ## 🔍 Key Insights